Steven-Zhang98/learning_note/BASIC/BASIC_006_Fibonacci_sequence.md

 ### Return the results

 Once we calculate the fib (2),  we return it to fib (3), and then we can calculate fib (2).
-And repeat it again.
+And repeat it.
 ## Convert to Iterative

 ```python